Positive Displacement Pump

 A positive displacement pump makes a fluid move by trapping a fixed amount and displacing that trapped volume into the discharge pipe.

-positive displacement pump makes a fluid move by trapping a fixed amount and displacing that trapped volume into the discharge pipe.
+A positive displacement pump makes a fluid move by trapping a fixed amount and displacing that trapped volume into the discharge pipe.
 Some positive displacement pumps use an expanding cavity on the suction side and a decreasing cavity on the discharge side.

 The benefit of a positive displacement pump is that the volume of liquid is constant for each operational cycle.